BillHoweLab/ai-clinic/_persons/02-anat-caspi.md

 ---
 short_name: anat-caspi
 name: 'Anat Caspi'
-position: 'Co-Founder'
+position: 'Co-Director'
-summary: 'Anat Caspi is a co-founder of The AI Clinic and the Director of the Taskar Center for Accessible Technology.'
+summary: 'Anat Caspi is the Co-Director of The AI Clinic and the Director of the Taskar Center for Accessible Technology.'
 thumbnail: 'assets/images/anat.png'
 webpage: 'https://www.ece.uw.edu/people/anat-caspi/'
 ---